Module 2

 People who use services

-The primary target group for DCR services is people who engage in risky drug use.
-The dominating group is men.
-The demographics of people who use Drug Consumption Rooms (DCRs) in Europe reflect a diverse and often marginalized population.
-With growing migratory patterns, many migrants who use drugs are increasingly accessing these facilities.
-Additionally, individuals experiencing or at risk of homelessness and living in poverty are disproportionately represented among DCR users.
-These groups often face concurrent substance use issues, highlighting the critical need for DCRs to provide tailored support and services to address their complex needs.
+DCRs primarily serve individuals engaged in risky drug use.
+The majority of DCR users are men.
+Europe’s DCR demographics reflect a diverse and often marginalised population.
+With growing migratory patterns, an increasing number of migrants who use drugs are accessing these facilities.
+Furthermore, individuals experiencing or at risk of homelessness and poverty are disproportionately represented among DCR users.
+These groups frequently face concurrent substance use issues, underscoring the critical need for DCRs to provide tailored support and services addressing their complex needs.

 Admission criteria

-The admission criteria also vary between the places, however, one of the most common is age-related with a minimum age of 18 years (if underaged you need to have permission from legal guardians), not being in substitution treatment or a first-time user, ‘being in possession of drugs before entering (as you can’t buy drugs or share them in the facility) and ‘signing a contract (Woods, 2014).
+Admission criteria also vary between facilities; however, one of the most common requirements is a minimum age of 18 years (parental consent is required for individuals under 18)).
+Other criteria often includenot being in substitution treatment or a first-time user, being in possession of drugs prior to entering (as purchasing or sharing drugswithin the facility is prohibited) and signing a contract (Woods, 2014).

 House rules and contract

-People are asked to sign a contract before using the DCR, this is required by the law, but also help to collect some information for monitoring.
-The basic contract consists of information about gender, age, consumed drug, insurance status, and agreement to follow the rules of the place.
+Prior to using the DCR, individuals are required to sign a contract mandatedby law.
+The basic contract helps to collect some information for monitoring purposes.
+The basic contract includes information such as gender, age, consumed drug, insurance status, and agreement to abide by the rules of the facility.

-For example Skyen on Istedgade in the Copenhagen district Vesterbro (https://maendeneshjem.dk/en/hvad-er-maendenes-hjem/stofindtagelsesrum/)
+For example, DCRs, such as Skyen on Istedgade in Copenhagen’s Vesterbro district

 House rules